deshaw/ksmm/README.md

 This will install the extension inside the current JupyterLab Environment.
 This is typically the latest release from the main branch.

+When making changes to the extension you will need to issue a `jupyter labextension build`, or, start `jlpm run watch` in the root of the repository to rebuild on every changes.
+You do not need to restart or rebuild JupyterLab for changes on the frontend extensions, but do need to restart the server for changes to the Python code.

 ### Screenshots

 Below are screenshots from the usage of the application.